Scope 1, 2 and 3 emissions: Differences, with examples

 Scope 4 emissions

 Scope 4 is a category the World Resources Institute devised in 2013 to account for what it terms avoided emissions.
-Many organizations now use this voluntary metric to gain a more detailed understanding of how their direct and indirect activities impact their overall carbon footprints.
+Many organizations now use this voluntary metric to gain a more detailed understanding of how their direct and indirect activities affect their overall carbon footprints.

 Scope 4 comprises emission reductions that "occur outside a product's lifecycle or value chain but as a result of the use of that product," according to "Do We Need a Standard to Calculate 'Avoided Emissions'?" published November 5, 2013, by the World Resources Institute, which established the GHG Protocol.